mt-cs/gaea/README.md

 ![gaea2](https://user-images.githubusercontent.com/60201466/138014722-b793f975-f480-40b4-98ba-bfdd7b563e43.jpg)

 ## TechStack
-### Client
+### Frontend
-The client is a webApp developed in Django.
-Frontend is powerd by React.
+GAEA is a React.js App powered by HTML, CSS, and Bootstrap.

 ### Server
 The server is done with REST API on Node.js.

+### Framework
+GAEA is built in Python-based Django REST Framework.

 ### Database
 The database is done with Sequilize that query to PostgreSQL DB.